Welcome to the Clote Lab Inverse Folding website !

 5s Ribosomal RNA Tribolium Castaneum Oryza sativa 4 Symbiotic plasmid Telomerase RNA

-If you use RNAiFold for your research, would you please cite the following:
+If you use RNAiFold for your research, please cite the following references:

 Juan Antonio Garcia-Martin, Peter Clote, Ivan Dotu.

 RNAiFold: A constraint programming algorithm for RNA inverse folding and molecular design.

 J Bioinform Comput Biol 11(2): 1350001, 2013.

 - Garcia-Martin JA, Dotu I, Clote P. RNAiFold 2.0 A web server and software to design custom and Rfam-based RNA molecules.
 Nucleic Acids Research Web Server issue, 2015, doi: 10.1093/nar/gkv460, RNAiFold 2.0 A web server and software to design custom and Rfam-based RNA molecules.

 Examples of how to use RNAiFold to design synthetic hammerhead ribozymes and temperature switches (thermo-IRES elements (temperature switches for internal translational start site) are here.

 - Garcia-Martin JA, Dotu I, Fernandez-Chamorro J, Lozano G, Ramajo J, Martinez-Salas E, Clote P. RNAiFold2T: Constraint Programming design of thermo-IRES switches.
 Bioinformatics.
 2016 Jun 15;32(12):i360-i368. doi: 10.1093/bioinformatics/btw265.